 ["trends"]

-Halloween isn’t just for kids.
-In fact, it’s become one of the most popular times of year to entertain and serve up some creatively creepy Halloween cocktails.
-If you’re stuck on ideas, don’t worry—we have some easy Halloween cocktails you can try.
-So, if you want a tasty treat, be sure to holler trick or treat!
-(Or just read all our awesome Halloween cocktail ideas below).
+Halloween has become one of the most popular times of year to entertain and serve up some creatively creepy All Saints’ Eve cocktails.
+If you’re stuck on ideas, don’t worry—we have some easy cocktails you can try.

 1. Candy Corn Martini

-If you want to add some childhood flavors to your Halloween party, mix a Candy Corn Martini, inspired by the traditional orange and white corn-shaped Halloween treats that have been a popular addition to trick-or-treat bags since the 1800s.
+If you want to add some fun flavors to your All Hallows Eve party, mix a Candy Corn Martini, inspired by the traditional orange and white corn-shaped treats that have been a popular addition to trick-or-treat bags since the 1800s.

 2. Bloody Mary

-As far as Halloween cocktail recipes go, the name alone makes a Bloody Mary a classic choice.
-While this drink is more of a pick-me-up with your friends after a night on the town, it’s equally delicious when served as a pre-dinner drink as part of your Halloween-themed cocktails.
-Made with uncomplicated ingredients like vodka, tomato juice, Worcestershire sauce, tabasco, lemon, salt, and pepper, this is one of the more straightforward and sophisticated Halloween cocktails to mix.
+As far as All Saints’ Eve cocktail recipes go, the name alone makes a Bloody Mary a classic choice.
+While this drink is more of a pick-me-up with your friends after a night on the town, it’s equally delicious when served as a pre-dinner drink.
+Made with uncomplicated ingredients like vodka, tomato juice, Worcestershire sauce, Tabasco, lemon, salt, and pepper, this is one of the more straightforward and sophisticated cocktails to mix.

-This eerie-looking easy Halloween cocktail is made with apple cider, cranberry juice, fireball, grenadine, and a sprinkling of glitter to create a magical red and golden swirly cocktail that is pretty enough to tempt your friends to take a sip.
+The eerie-looking Poison Apple Cocktail is made with apple cider, cranberry juice, fireball, grenadine, and a sprinkling of glitter to create a magical red and golden swirly cocktail that is pretty enough to tempt your friends to take a sip.
 It’s definitely up there on the list of apple cider cocktails you should try.

 4. Witches Brew

-Double, double toil and trouble; Fire burn and cauldron bubble… Introducing the Witches Brew cocktail—a fun, scary-looking green concoction (that actually tastes amazing!)
-This is one of the spookiest Halloween cocktail ideas you can conjure up—and if you add a dry ice cube to the drink, you are sure to impress your friends.
+The Witches Brew cocktail is one of the spookiest Halloween cocktais you can conjure up—and if you add a dry ice cube to the drink, you are sure to impress your friends.
 Just make sure you know how to safely use dry ice in cocktails.

 5. Green Monster

-Speaking of green drinks, this guy is another one you can invite to your Halloween party.
-The Green Monster is one of the perfect cocktails for beginners, and while it’s great to add to your Halloween cocktail ideas, it will be equally enjoyable as part of your St. Patrick’s Day Cocktails menu and leap year parties.
+Speaking of green drinks, this guy is another one you can invite to your All Hallows Eve party.
+The Green Monster is one of the perfect cocktails for beginners, and while it’s great to add to your Halloween cocktail ideas, it will be equally enjoyable as part of your St. Patrick’s Day cocktail menu and leap year parties.

 It’s a short drink with just three ingredients: tequila, banana liqueur, and melon liqueur are poured over ice in a lowball glass and stirred.
 Simple and impressive.